Programs in the School of Arts and Humanities

 In the School of Arts & Humanities, students will find a rich array of courses in literature, rhetoric, creative writing, history, philosophy, music, dance, film, theatre, visual arts, communication, art history, and foreign languages.
 Our internationally renowned interdisciplinary research centers—the Ackerman Center for Holocaust Studies, the Edith O’Donnell Institute of Art History, the Center for Values in Medicine, Science and Technology, the Confucius Institute, and the Center for Translation Studies—provide additional resources and opportunities for learning.
 The School of Arts and Humanities is also part of a vibrant research university that still provides the nurturing atmosphere of a liberal arts college.

-We offer four undergraduate majors: Literary Studies, Historical Studies, Philosophy and Visual and Performing Arts, and minors in Art History, Asian Studies, Communication, Creative Writing, Dance, Film Studies, History, Literature, Medical and Scientific Humanities, Music, Performing Arts, Philosophy, Spanish and Hispanic Area Studies, Theatre and Visual Arts.
+We offer four undergraduate majors: Literature, Historical Studies, Philosophy and Visual and Performing Arts, and minors in Art History, Asian Studies, Communication, Creative Writing, Dance, Film Studies, History, Literature, Medical and Scientific Humanities, Music, Performing Arts, Philosophy, Spanish and Hispanic Area Studies, Theatre and Visual Arts.
 We offer language training in Arabic, Chinese, French, German, Japanese, and Spanish.
 The School of Arts and Humanities also offers an Honors Program giving students an opportunity for advanced creative and scholarly work and recognition.

 We offer Master of Arts degrees in Art History, History and Latin American Studies, and an MA in Humanities and PhD in Humanities (where students may pursue a concentration in Aesthetic Studies, History of Ideas, or Studies in Literature).